 ODS and the Tutoring Center in the library can help provide test proctoring for students.
 Both will provide a reader and/or a scribe if needed.
 The students must arrange for this service for themselves with 5 business days' advance notice.
-To have a test proctored by ODS, the student can call or drop by ODS' offices or fill out the online form:
+To have a test proctored by ODS, the student can call or drop by ODS' offices or fill out the online form: https://pierpont.edu/current-students/student-services/disability-services/request-test-proctoring-form

-https://pierpont.edu/current-students/student-services/disability-services/request-test-proctoring-form

-When a student arranges for ODS to proctor a test for them, ODS will contact the instructor to inform the instructor, to get the test, and instructions about administering the test.
-ODS needs to have the test 1 business day in advance of the scheduled testing time.
-ODS tries to proctor the test at the same time as the rest of the instructor's class is taking the test, but this is determined by availability of rooms and staff; so times might need to be negotiated with the student and instructor.
+When a student arranges for ODS to proctor a test for them, ODS will contact the instructor to inform the instructor, to get the test, and to obtain instructions about administering the test.
+ODS tries to proctor the test at the same time as the rest of the instructor's class is taking the test, but this is determined by availability of rooms and staff.
+So times might need to be negotiated with the student and instructor.